 Group Core Statements have been prepared for the Balance Sheet, Movement in Reserves Statement, and Cash Flow Statement.
-Due to the start-up nature of the Rosherville Companies in 2020/21 as they began trading, there was limited (non-material, non-trivial) impacts to consider of income and expenditure.
-Consequently, no Group Comprehensive Income and Expenditure has been prepared, and instead, readers of the accounts should view the Council's single-entity Comprehensive Income and Expenditure Statement on page 51 to also be that of the Group's position.
+Due to the still relatively early nature of the Rosherville Companies in 2021/22, there are limited (non-material, non-trivial) impacts to consider of income and expenditure.
+Consequently, no Group Comprehensive Income and Expenditure has been prepared, and instead, readers of the accounts should view the Council's single-entity Comprehensive Income and Expenditure Statement on page 47 to also be that of the Group's position.